 No Es Lo Que Has Pensado (It is Not What You Think) (Wong, 1984) is a story about two individuals attached to each other.
-They are African-Americans that enjoy staying alone in a muddy street at one of the suburbs of New York.
-The big city has a red sunset that predicts hard times to the bloody-red and dirty suburbs.
+They are African-Americans that enjoy staying alone on a muddy street in one of the suburbs of New York.
+The big city has a red sunset that predicts hard times for the bloody-red and dirty suburbs.
 However, until the protagonists of the story are together, nothing can harm them, and they can withstand any difficulties in their lives.
-The man and the woman are at that stage of a relationship that does not need a visual contact.
+The man and the woman are at that stage of a relationship that does not need visual contact.
 That is why they close their eyes trying to feel each other with a touch.
 Such contact brings smiles to their faces as they know that though the streets are cold and uncomfortable, they have a small warm place in the heart of each other.
-This place can give much more than cold closed doors of the streets and grim bricks of the houses nearby.
+This place can give much more than the cold closed doors of the streets and the grim bricks of the houses nearby.
 The night approaches fast, but their feeling is so bright that it irradiates sparkling beams at the nearby reality.
-Thus, though they are much smaller than the houses of their block, the place within their souls is much bigger, brighter and cozier than one can imagine.
+Thus, though they are much smaller than the houses of their block, the place within their souls is much bigger, brighter, and cozier than one can imagine.
 Sitting close to the beloved one is happiness whatever dark and negative one’s life may be.
 The beauty of love can decorate even the ugliest abandoned suburbs if this feeling is natural and mutual.
-Therefore, the big, serious and deceptive world has something to learn from a couple sitting at the corner of the street and having a happy life that consists of tiny but natural things.
+Therefore, the big, serious, and deceptive world has something to learn from a couple sitting at the corner of the street and having a happy life that consists of tiny but natural things.

 It seems that each person can render the characterized artwork in one’s own way, which does not mean that there would be no similarities in different interpretations.
 The reason for this is that this picture does not represent abstract art, but gives concrete shapes and colors that make the depicted situation more vivid.
 For example, the pleased look of the man and the woman is difficult to interpret in another way than love or affection.
 At the same time, the setting of the story given by the artist is clearly suburbs because of the bloody-red and muddy brick wall that lacks any characteristics of architecture.
 Consequently, though the details of interpretations by other people may be different, the core idea of the picture would remain similar.